-3.2.3 Options for the scale of development
+3.5.2 Options for the scale of development

-One of the key requirements for Neighbourhood Plans is that they comply with the strategic policies in the local plan.
-The Local Plan in our case consists of the Milton Keynes Local Plan and Core Strategy.

-Because the Core Strategy required Newport Pagnell to contribute significantly to the shortfall of housing in the rural area it was not possible to have a 'no housing growth' option for Newport Pagnell.
-It is however possible to allocate more housing than required by the Core Strategy.

-However, there were still other options available for consideration.
-We could build in line with the requirements of the Core Strategy or we could build more than the requirements of the Core Strategy.

-The work undertaken considered the advantages and disadvantages of both growth options.
+- 3.5.2.1 One of the key requirements for Neighbourhood Plans is that they comply with the strategic policies in the local plan.
+The Local Plan in our case consists of the Milton Keynes Local Plan and Core Strategy. - 3.5.2.2 Because the Core Strategy required Newport Pagnell to contribute significantly to the shortfall of housing in the rural area it was not possible to have a 'no housing growth' option for Newport Pagnell.
+It is possible to allocate more housing than required by the Core Strategy so there were still other options available for consideration.
+We could build in line with the requirements of the Core Strategy or we could build more than the requirements of the Core Strategy. - 3.5.2.3 The work undertaken considered the advantages and disadvantages of both growth options.
 It became clear that limited growth in accordance with the Core Strategy would not be able to address the key issues and concerns raised by residents.
 Evidence, discussed later in this Plan, demonstrates that providing only the minimum number of dwellings required by the Core Strategy would lead to development without the necessary supporting infrastructure, particularly schools provision.
 Therefore it was important not only to designate suitable sites for housing development, but also to determine optimum levels of development for the town.
-The Plan therefore sets out a requirement for 1400 new homes in Newport Pagnell, which is over and above the minimum that needed to be found.

-Whist ensuring appropriate housing allocations was the main driver of the Plan, there are a number of other objectives the Plan sets out to achieve, discussed in section 6 below.
+The Plan therefore sets out a requirement for 1400 new homes in Newport Pagnell, which is over and above the minimum that needed to be found. - 3.5.2.4 Whist ensuring appropriate housing allocations was the main driver of the Plan, there are a number of other objectives the Plan sets out to achieve, discussed on pages 18 and 19.
 Many of these were raised during consultations undertaken or identified through the background evidence set out later in the Plan.

-3.2.4 Key issues the public raised during the issues consultation:
+3.5.3 Key issues the public raised during the issues consultation:

-To date there have been two open public consultations (December 2013 and September 2014) and three questionnaires delivered to every home in Newport Pagnell.
-The details of the issues raised are set out in detail in the Consultation Statement, but it was clear that the key issues were as follows:

-- The ability of local schools to cope with the additional placements that would result from new housing. - Existing difficulties in getting prompt appointments with GPs at local surgeries, which new housing would exacerbate. - No development should take place on Bury Common. - Protection and enhancement of open spaces. - Retention of the historical aspects of the town. - Enhancement of the High Street to encourage more shopping locally, and provide more opportunities both for parking and cycling to town. - Concerns about an increase in flooding brought about by new development.
+- 3.5.3.1 There have been two open public consultations (December 2013 and September 2014) and three questionnaires delivered to every home in Newport Pagnell.
+A further series of open question events was held in January and February 2016.
+The details of the issues raised are set out in detail in the Consultation Statement, but it was clear that the key issues were as follows: - The ability of local schools to cope with the additional placements that would result from new housing. - Existing difficulties in getting prompt appointments with GPs at local surgeries, which new housing would exacerbate. - No development should take place on Bury Common. - Protection and enhancement of open spaces. - Retention of the historical aspects of the town. - Enhancement of the High Street to encourage more shopping locally, and provide more opportunities both for parking and cycling to town. - Concerns about an increase in flooding brought about by new development.